johnodonnell123/Flatiron_School_Projects/Mod_1_Project/README.md

 # Module 1 Final Project

 ## Introduction
-In this project, data for several thousand films is scraped from IMDB's website and used to generate a high level analysis.
+In this project, data for several thousand films are scraped from IMDB's website and is explored visually.
 The goal is to provide some insight into the current trends of the industry.

 A blog post about this project can be found [here](https://johnodonnell123.github.io/pages/page_blogpost_1.html)